 Your love for cooking may be filling your condo with smells you’d rather not leave lingering in the air.
 They’re simply not part of the idyllic condo living you’d like to maintain.
 No worries though.
 There are many ways you can eliminate cooking smells.
 A few simple house hacks can help you get rid of kitchen odors.
 They’re affordable too!
-Bring the tita mode on with these easy-to-do DIY house hacks that will keep your DMCI condo sparkling clean and smelling fresh.
+Check out these easy-to-do DIY house hacks that will keep your DMCI Homes condo sparkling clean and smelling fresh.

 Scented cleaning vinegar

 Sometimes covering up the smell is simply not enough.
 A thorough cleaning session may just be what you need to get rid of the cooking smells in your home.
 And if you use a scented cleaning vinegar, you also get to leave behind a fresh scent.
 This homemade cleaner is easy to make.
 You will need a quart-sized jar with lid, white vinegar, peels from citrus fruits, and herbs.
 Simply fill half of the jar with herbs and citrus peels (lemon works great) cut into small pieces.
 Heat the vinegar and add to the jar of peels and herbs.
 Voila!
 Your DIY cleaner is ready to use.

 One of the places cooking smells like to stick to is your carpet.
 The best way to remedy that is by sprinkling deodorizing powder on your carpet.